Tackley railway station

 Tackley railway station is on the Cherwell Valley Line in Oxfordshire, England, serving the village of Tackley and its surrounding area.
 Great Western Railway operates the station and all but one of the trains serving it.
 The exception is a weekday late night service to Banbury operated by Chiltern Railways.

 Measured via Didcot Parkway the station is 72 mi 50 chain from London Paddington.

 History

 When the Oxford – Banbury section of the Oxford and Rugby Railway opened in 1850 the nearest station was Woodstock Road, which was at Enslow 1.5 mi south of Tackley.
 In the 1930s, in response to increasing competition from bus services, the Great Western Railway opened a number of new halts.
 One of these was Tackley, which was opened on 6 April 1931.

-Route

 Services

-Trains call roughly every two hours in each direction, with a few peak extras.
-Trains mainly run between Banbury & Didcot, with some trains terminating or starting at Oxford or running to or from Reading.
-A limited Sunday service runs between the May timetable change and mid-September only (no service in winter).

-Mosaics

-In 2017 Tackley Primary School with funding from Siemens as part of the Great Western route modernisation created four large mosaics which can now be seen on the "up" platform.
+Most services at Tackley are operated by Great Western Railway, with a very limited service operated by Chiltern Railways.

+The typical off-peak service is one train every two hours in each direction between Didcot Parkway and Banbury, operated by Great Western Railway.
+Additional services call at the station during the peak hours.
+The station is also served by a single late evening service from Oxford to Banbury, operated by Chiltern Railways on weekdays only.

+On Sundays, the station is served by three Great Western Railway services in each direction between Oxford and Banbury during the summer months (between May and September) only.
+No services call at the station on Sundays during the winter months.